julianlam/feps/fep/fe34/fep-fe34.md

 Object identifiers can be grouped together into protection domains called "origins".
 This concept is similar to the "web origin" concept described in [RFC-6454], and origins of object IDs are computed by the same algorithm.

 The same-origin policy determines when a relationship between objects can be trusted.
 Different origins are considered potentially hostile and are isolated from each other to varying degrees.
 Actors sharing an origin are assumed to trust each other because all their interactions are mediated by a single piece of software operated by a single person or an organization.

+### Comparing origins

+1. Let `uri-scheme` be the scheme component of the URI, converted to lowercase.
+1. Let `uri-host` be the host component of the URI, converted to lowercase.
+1. If there is no port component of the URI, let `uri-port` be the default port for the protocol given by `uri-scheme`.
+Otherwise, let `uri-port` be the port component of the URI.
+1. Return the triple `(uri-scheme, uri-host, uri-port)`.

+Origins are the same if they have identical schemes, hosts, and ports.

 ## Assumptions